DatabayAG/ExternalContent/README.md

 Version 1.5.7 (2018-01-31)
 * fixed wrong launch_presentation_document_target in lti type models (1/2018)
-* support conteexts outside courses or groups in lti type models (8/2017)
+* support contexts outside courses or groups in lti type models (8/2017)
 * changed links to https in youtube type model (8/2017)
 * changed http to https in demo urls of lti type models (7/2017)
 * changed name of settings tab (7/2017)